 Tokyo Banana is available in packs of four, eight, and twelve, but the eight-pack ones are more commonly seen and are typically priced at around 1,000 yen each.
 However, you can’t keep it for too long as its shelf life is only seven days.
 Be sure to grab them towards the end of your holiday if you decide to give them as souvenirs to loved ones back home.
-These are regarded as ideal gifts for your crush, too.
-Who knows, you may succeed in your romantic pursuits with a cute Tokyo banana!

 Although the original Kit Kat came from a company called Rowntree’s based in York, England (later taken over by Nestlé), this crunchy and delicious snack has become insanely popular in Japan, causing them to become featured in a huge variety of flavors.
 You can visit any convenience store or chocolate shop and perhaps see three or four flavors, but that doesn’t even scratch the surface on how many varieties there are in Japan.

-According to the Food Republic, there have been more than 200 flavors launched in Japan.
+According to Food Republic, there have been more than 200 flavors launched in Japan.
 Not to mention that there are multiple packaging and special editions for some flavors, too!

 When you travel to Japan, it is guaranteed that you will see Kit Kats with sorts of unexpected flavors on shelves, from universally acceptable ones like matcha green tea and strawberry to exotic ones like wasabi, soybean, sake, sweet potato, and chili pepper powder.
 It is likely to be a business strategy, but some of these flavors are regional which means that you can only get certain flavors from certain places.
 So if you want to try all the flavors, you may need to travel to every corner of Japan!